youngkd/sualbsp-2/README.md

-# Logic-Based Benders decomposition applied to the SUALBSP-2
+# Benders decomposition of the SUALBSP-2

 Logic-based Benders decomposition applied to the type-2 SetUp Assembly Line Balancing and Scheduling Problem (SUALBSP-2).